 Consequences of a Criminal Conviction on Immigration Status

 The indirect immigration consequences of criminal activity are a complex area of law.

 Deportability v.
 Inadmissibility

 What is a conviction under immigration law?
 Is it different than under criminal law?

 A “conviction” for immigration purposes is an admission or lack of denial (no contest plea) on the record of facts that constitute a crime.
 It does not matter under immigration law that a “conviction” was not entered on the defendant’s criminal history.
-Plea of guilty or no contest under advisement or delayed sentences are still “convictions” under immigration law.
+A plea of guilty or no contest under advisement or delayed sentences is still a “conviction” under immigration law.
 Criminal convictions have the same effect for purposes of both inadmissibility and deportability.
 Certain crimes will always render a non-citizen deportable but may not render someone inadmissible.
 However, some drug trafficking offenses, prostitution crimes, crimes of moral turpitude, and others may render a non-citizen inadmissible but not make them deportable.

 What is a crime of moral turpitude?